dmltdev/dmltdev/README.md

-👋 Hi, I'm Dmytro, a Full-Stack Web Developer.
-My passion is to craft high-quality user-centered products through clean, efficient, and well-tested code.
+👋 Hi, I'm Dmytro, a Junior Frontend Web Developer.

 🤟 Robust command of JavaScript.
-Essential PHP, basic Golang.

-👨‍💻 Agile development with TypeScript, React, NodeJS, Bun, MySQL, MongoDB, Git, Github, and more.
+👨‍💻 Agile development with TypeScript, React, NodeJS, SQL, MongoDB, Git, and more.

 ♾️ Continuously Integrate and Deliver with GitHub Actions.

-🧪 Test with TDD: Jest, Postman, Vitest, Puppeteer.
+🧪 Enjoy TDD and unit & E2E tests.

 ✨ Design with Photoshop, Figma, Illustrator, GIMP.

-🗣 Speak advanced English, Ukrainian, Russian, and basic Bulgarian.
+🗣 Speak advanced English, Ukrainian, Russian, and elementary Bulgarian.

 💡 Knowledge of Data Structures and Algorithms.

-🐧 Experienced with Linux distros and CLI tools.
+🐧 Experienced with Linux distros, CLI tools, SSL/TLS, DNS, and Web Hosting.

-🧠 Analytical INTJ-T with a strategic vision.
-Open-minded fast learner, adaptable and explorative.
-Consistent and persistent.

-💼 Experience with SSL/TLS, DNS, Hosting, Linux.
+🧠 Adaptable and strategic learner with an open mind and persistent drive.

-I spend my free time on things like gym, yoga, dystopian & sci-fi books, manga, and detective TV series.
-And surely with dogs🐾
+⌛Love spending my free time reading dystopian and sci-fi books, manga, or watching detective series.

 ❗️ Open for web developer positions (EU, remote).